nextgis/docs_ngmobile/source/editing.rst

 Adding current location
 --------------------------

 To add current location to a vector layer press Main actions button, and then press a pushpin icon (see :numref:`ngmobile_edit_menu_pic`).
-Select a layer you'd like to add current location to in an opened dialog (only point and multipoint geometry layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
+In an opened dialog select a layer you'd like to add current location to (only point and multipoint geometry layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
 If there is only one points/multipoints layer available, it will be selected automatically.

 .. figure:: _static/ngmobile_selectlayer.png
    :name: ngmobile_select_layer_dialog_pic